AlexandreFCosta/AlexandreFCosta/README.md

 ##

 <div align=center>
-🔭 Sou um Engenheiro de Dados e estudo Analise e Desenvolvimento de Sistemas <br><br>
+🔭 I'm a Data Engineer and I study Computer Science <br><br>

-  📒 Atualmente estudo sobre Ciencia de dados utilizando Python, <br>Azure, Pandas, PySpark, Scikit learn, Numpy, Matplotlib e SQL.<br><br>
+  📒 I'm currently studying Data Science using Python, <br>Azure, Pandas, PySpark, Scikit learn, Numpy, Matplotlib and SQL.<br><br>

-🙌 Converso sobre qualquer tópico, isso fortalece a comunidade ! <br><br>
+🙌 I talk about any topic, it strengthens the community! <br><br>

-"O importante é não parar de questionar." - Albert Einstein<br><br>
+"The important thing is not to stop questioning." - Albert Einstein<br><br>

 </div>